 Whilst high-ranking characters have more social access and authority, rank-and-file characters have the opportunity to get stuck in more during actual battle – this is obviously not much of a privilege in real life, but does allow for a share of the spotlight in gaming terms.
 Moreover, mission planning is expected to involve all the players equally, stepping out-of-character momentarily to map out the expected sequence of Challenges, rather than having the high-ranking characters decide how things will go, so it is fairer than it seems there.

 Where the game drops the ball badly is in its unthinking regurgitation of prejudices – both the historical national and religious prejudices of the era and, perhaps more gallingly, the glib sexism of much of the fictional source material.
 Perhaps the most stark example of this lies on pages 92-93 of my edition.
-This offers three distasteful little essays on this subject, which I list here from least offensive to most:
+This offers three distasteful little declarations on social attitudes, which I list here from least offensive to most:

 - There’s discussion of the French, in which it notes that there’s a range of different ways you can portray them in the game, from completely demonising them to making them bumbling fools to actually treating them like well-rounded human beings not so unlike us all along.
 In other words, you have one simplistic, jingoistic, hyper-nationalistic, far-right pantomime, you have a slightly different simplistic, jingoistic, hyper-nationalistic, far-right pantomime, and then you have the option which allows you to have something resembling an actually interesting roleplaying interaction with the French as opposed to indulging in bigoted hyper-patriotic masturbation.